 What language should I learn?

 When people discuss beginner programming languages and which languages that are easier and quicker to learn, Python inevitably comes up.
 It was created by Guido van Rossum, but is administrated by the non-profit organisation Python Software Foundation.
 The language is open source and free, even for commercial applications.
 Python is usually used and referred to as a scripting language.
 It is a high-level and general-purpose programming language.
-Thanks to its flexibility, Python is one of the most popular programming languages (e.g., 4th on the TIOBE Index for June 2018).
+Thanks to its flexibility, Python is one of the most popular programming languages (e.g., number 3 on the TIOBE Index for September 2018).
 It got full support for both object-oriented programming and structured programming.

 Why Python?
 First, it is open source and free.
 My personal experience with Matlab is that The Python is just far better that Matlab’s weird language.
 Furthermore, it integrates better with other languages (e.g. C/C++).
 Most importantly, however, is that there is a variety of both general-purpose and specialized python libraries.
 This means you can do data collection (e.g., scrape the Web or software psychological experiments) using Python.
 You can also analyse the your data using both common and more advanced statistical methods.
 Note that it may be more complicated to install Python.
 However, there are scientifically focused distributions that has a lot of the libraries that you will want to use.
 Personally, I have only used Anaconda and Python(x, y) but there is also Canopy.

 There are of course so many useful Python libraries so that it would need, at least, a separate post to list them all.
 However, here are a few I have found useful.